Powerlearnproject/se-assignment-day-2-git-and-github-Ephratham1/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+1.GitHub is a cloud-based platform where developers can store and manage their Git repositorie.
+2.Easy to use With a free account, GitHub lets you access over 180 million public repositories of code 3.It ensures that everyone has access to the most current version of a file while also maintaining a history of all previous versions.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 # Describe the process of setting up a new repository